TYPES OF LIFE INSURANCE

 Term Life Insurance Policies

-Term life insurance is the most popular and least expensive type of policy.
+The least expensive type of life insurance is Term life.
 Term is the easiest to understand and is the most basic life insurance coverage to buy.

 A term life insurance policy will provide you a death benefit only.
 Due to only providing you a straight death benefit, it makes term life the most affordable.